NewAlexandria/crossing_guard/README.md

-# Morpheus
+# Crossing Guard

-> A gem for simple, periodic, management of crons and CLI jobs.
+> A gem for simple, periodic, management of crons and shell calls.

-Morpheus is simple way to sleep unix commands (things run via shell), and replay everything when wake-up time arrives.
+Crossing Guard is simple way to wait unix commands, usually while other resource-heavy processes are running.
+Crossing Guard will de-dupe the waiting processes before running the queue.

-**Morphus does not daemonize itself**.
-If you do not have a regular process that will call Morpheus (e.g. to try new jobs), then you  must run it 'blank' via cron or other daemon(ization).
+**Crossing Guard does not daemonize itself**.
+If you do not have a regular process that will call Crossing Guard (e.g. to try new jobs), then you must run it 'blank' via cron or other daemon(ization).

-Examples will come in-time; for now, see the *tiny* source.
+Examples will come in time; for now, see the *tiny* source.

+# Roadmap

+* clearing of queue(s) after a fixed interval. hour, or date.
+* regex-based wait queues.

 ## Related Projects